anhnguyendepocen/rethinking_examples/06-InformationCriteria.md

 6.5 Using Information Criteria
 ------------------------------

 Get the primate milk data.
 The example models will predict the kilocalories per gram of milk using the mass of the mother (log kg) and the proportion of the brain that is neocortex.
+These data are from Hinde and Milligan (2011), according to `?milk`.

 ``` r
 data(milk, package = "rethinking")